xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 }
 ```

-- calling a method on an object is just a shortcut for doing `Class.function(ref this, <other parameters>)`
+- calling a method on an object is just a shortcut for doing {% ihighlight cs %}Class.function(ref this, <other parameters>){% endihighlight %}

-#### `out`
+#### {% ihighlight cs %}out{% endihighlight %}
-- an alternative to `ref`
+- an alternative to {% ihighlight cs %}ref{% endihighlight %}
 - useful for returning/setting multiple things in a function
-- the CIL code is exactly the same, but the compiler checks, whether each `out` parameter has been assigned to (since the caller wouldn't know about the state of the variable)
+- the CIL code is exactly the same, but the compiler checks, whether each {% ihighlight cs %}out{% endihighlight %} parameter has been assigned to (since the caller wouldn't know about the state of the variable)
 	- we must assign the parameters (at least dummy values)

 ```cs